gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+### SourceTask adds injected getPatternSetFactory method

+An injected getPatternSetFactory method has been added to the `org.gradle.api.tasks.SourceTask` class.
+This is a possible breaking change for unit tests of tasks that extend the SourceTask class.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.